terintealexandrin18/exptrack/README.md

  - To build an app that is user-friendly and requires minimal instructions.
  - To ensure easy navigation throughout the app.
  - To implement a database that can store user input.
- - To incorporate input validation to prevent incorrect data entry
+ - To incorporate input validation to prevent incorrect data entry.
  - The program should run continuously until the user decides to stop it.

 ### User Stories